cherish2003/Movie-web-application/README.md

 ## Features

 1. Users can view a list of movies fetched from an API.
-2. Users can search for movies by title using the search bar.
-3. Users can filter movies by genre using the dropdown menu.
-4. Users can click on a movie to view its details, including the poster, title, release date, and overview.
+2. Users can click on a movie to view its details, including the poster, title, release date, and overview.
-5. Users can navigate between pages using the pagination component.
+3. Users can navigate between pages using the pagination component.
-6. Users can switch between light and dark themes using the toggle button.

 ## Technologies Used